 - trouble with balance

-ETD is often easily diagnosed during a visit to a doctor.
-The doctor may ask questions about hearing changes, pain in the ears, or feelings of pressure.
-They will also look inside the ear using an otoscope, checking for any signs of infection or blockages.
+A doctor may ask about hearing changes, pain in the ears, or feelings of pressure.
+They will also look inside the eardrum and the middle ear using an otoscope, checking for any signs of infection or blockages.

-If ETD is being caused by another illness or disorder, the doctor may ask questions about that as well in order to determine the correct treatment.
+If ETD occurs as a result of another condition, the doctor may ask questions about that as well in order to determine the correct treatment.

 The symptoms of ETD will usually clear up on their own.
-If another illness is causing the symptoms, they will resolve once the underlying illness is treated.
+If another condition is causing the symptoms, however, they will resolve once a person receives treatment for the underlying cause.

 If the symptoms of ETD are bothersome, some simple home remedies may help.
-Minor ETD symptoms, such as those caused by a change in altitude or air pressure, can be treated by chewing gum or forcing a yawn.
+A person can address minor ETD symptoms, such as those due to a change in altitude or air pressure, by chewing gum or forcing a yawn.

 Children experiencing minor or temporary ETD symptoms can eat a snack or chew a piece of gum.
 Giving an infant a bottle or pacifier may help relieve the symptoms.